BIH-CEI/rarelink_phenopacket_mapper/docs/index.rst

-.. rarelink_phenopacket_mapper documentation master file, created by sphinx-quickstart on Mon Jul 22 10:25:34 2024.
+.. phenopacket_mapper documentation master file, created by sphinx-quickstart on Mon Jul 22 10:25:34 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.